SwiftPackageIndex/SPIManifest/Sources/SPIManifest/Documentation.docc/SPIManifest.md

 ### Validation

-Swift Package Index manifests can be validated for correctness via the [Online Validator](https://swiftpackageindex.com/validate-spi-manifest) or via an executable that comes with this package.
-See
+Swift Package Index manifests can be validated for correctness via the [Online Validator](https://swiftpackageindex.com/validate-spi-manifest).

-- <doc:ManifestValidation>

-for more details.
+See <doc:ManifestValidation> for more details.

 ## Topics